-2 Applying for Planning Permission
+2. Applying for Planning Permission

 - 2.1 The New Forest is one of the most visited National Parks in England and has the highest proportion of designated land of international value for nature conservation in the country.
 Holiday parks and campsites are already well provided for in the National Park.
-For these reasons Policy DP47 of the New Forest National Park Local Plan 2016-2036 only permits new campsites where they would enable the removal of pitches from sensitive areas. - 2.2 The Article 4 Direction was made in response to the recent increase in the number of 28 day 'pop up' campsites operating in the National Park and the associated concerns regarding their impact on the landscape, the designated sites and local communities. - 2.3 As a result of the Article 4 Direction, planning permission is now required for: - Temporary 28 day campsites with 51 pitches or more; and - All temporary 28 day campsites established after 1 March 2020 - 2.4 Information on how to apply for planning permission can be found on the Authority's website by clicking here.
+For these reasons Policy DP47 of the New Forest National Park Local Plan 2016-2036 only permits new campsites where they would enable the removal of pitches from sensitive areas. - 2.2 The Article 4 Direction was made in response to the recent increase in the number of 'pop up' campsites operating in the National Park and the associated concerns regarding their impact on the landscape, the designated sites and local communities. - 2.3 Information on how to apply for planning permission can be found on the Authority's website by clicking here.

-3 Relevant Planning Considerations
+3. Relevant Planning Considerations

-3.1 Number of days and supporting infrastructure

-- 3.1 The Authority will only consider the grant of planning permission for up to 28 days per calendar year.
-Proposals for camping uses above 28 days will continue to be assessed under Policy DP47 of Local Plan.
-As with the previous national permitted development rights, each day that tents are on the land will count towards the 28 day limit.
-Similarly, having facilities on the land (e.g. temporary toilets) will also be included in the 28 day limit, even if the site is unoccupied. - 3.2 National permitted development rights do not allow permanent works to support temporary uses.
+- 3.1 Number of days and supporting infrastructure - 3.2 The Authority will only consider the grant of planning permission for up to 50 pitches for up to 60 days per calendar year.
+Proposals for camping uses above 50 pitches / 60 days will continue to be assessed under Policy DP47 of the Local Plan.
+As with the previous national permitted development rights, each day that tents and motorhomes are on the land will count towards the total number of days.
+Similarly, having facilities on the land (e.g. temporary toilets) will also be included in the total number of days, even if the site is unoccupied. - 3.3 National permitted development rights do not allow permanent works to support temporary uses.
 This is logical and the Planning Inspectorate has supported the Authority's position at appeal that temporary camping uses do not require permanent infrastructure.
 There is therefore a presumption against any associated permanent infrastructure (e.g. tracks, toilets, hardstanding) on sites granted temporary planning permission through the Article 4 Direction.
-The only exception would be a standpipe / water supply.
+The only exception would be a standpipe / water supply and the temporary toilet and shower facilities required by the new national permitted development right.
 This is consistent with the position set out in paragraph 8.28 of the Local Plan (2019).

-3.3 Site Location
+3.4 Site Location